African salad with a twist

 - 1 cm piece fresh ginger, chopped

-- 1 green pepper, seeds removed and chopped
+- 1 green or red pepper, seeds removed and chopped

 - 1 tsp (5 ml) curry powder